Peter-Hu12138/hugo-site/content/notes/csc236/index.md

 {{< katex >}}
 I am still on my way to finish the notes for CSC236.
 ## Introduction
 Computer Science is about problem-solving: understanding, modelling, and solving problems.
 How do computer scientists ensure what they do is correct?
-Logic and math are all you need, and of all the math humans have explored, discrete mathmatics is the most relevant to the core of computer science - logic, language, and formal representation of structures.
+Logic and math are all you need, and of all the math humans have explored, discrete mathematics is the most relevant to the core of computer science - logic, language, and formal representation of structures.
 Thus, naturally, a lot of contents in the course concern topics in discrete mathematics if not all.

 ## Induction